ipfabric/docs/docs/support/known_issues/Vendors/forcepoint.md

 ---
-description: IP Fabric describes known issues affecting Forcepoint and how to fix them.
+description: This page describes known issues with Forcepoint and how to fix them.
 ---

 # Forcepoint